 It’s a bit different when you’re employed by someone else, as you’ll make the same whether you spend 3 hours or 30 minutes to get something done.
 At least in the short term.
 The people who actively add more value to their organization before being paid to do so are the ones most likely to get a promotion or advancement that honors their contributions because they show up in a different way.

-Outside of “work” situations, think about how much time you spend doing things you’d rather not do, say, cleaning your house.
+Outside of “work” situations, think about how much time you spend doing things you’d rather not do, like cleaning your house.
 Is it worth $100 to not have to spend your weekend cleaning your house?
 (Question the assumption that you “should” do that if it’s coming up for you.
 Why should you clean your house any more than you should fix your car?)

 The next time you’re thinking of making a decision that involves hard costs, also consider the soft opportunity costs of what you’re currently doing.
 No decision is made in a vacuum.